kamranahmedse/developer-roadmap/src/data/roadmaps/prompt-engineering/content/104-llm-pitfalls/index.md

 - Harmful answers
 - Lack of contextual understanding
 - Privacy and security concerns
-- Lack of transparency and xxplainability
+- Lack of transparency and explainability

 ### Text summarization